Rivian Automotive Inc. (RIVN) return on Assets touches -34.86: These Shares are Poised for Major Movement - News Daemon

 Sponsored

-It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 10422 workers.
+It is quite necessary to find out the efficiency of the corporate organization, which has 10422 number of employees on its payroll.
 For the Profitability, stocks gross margin was -1203.64, operating margin was -7672.73 and Pretax Margin of -8523.64.

 Rivian Automotive Inc. (RIVN) Ownership Facts and Figures

-Now let’s turn our focus to how large-scale investors are working with this stock of the Auto Manufacturers Industry.
+Nothing is more important than checking the behaviour of major investors towards the stock of the Auto Manufacturers industry.
 Rivian Automotive Inc.’s current insider ownership accounts for 0.10%, in contrast to 69.40% institutional ownership.
 According to the most recent insider trade that took place on Nov 16, this organization’s Chief Financial Officer sold 3,257 shares at the rate of 34.28, making the entire transaction reach 111,650 in total value, affecting insider ownership by 77,894.
 Preceding that transaction, on Nov 15, Company’s Chief Accounting Officer sold 1,689 for 34.38, making the whole transaction’s value amount to 58,068.
 This particular insider is now the holder of 89,331 in total.

 Rivian Automotive Inc. (RIVN) Earnings and Revenue Records

-In the latest quarterly report released, which was put into the public domain on 6/29/2022, the organization reported -$1.62 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at -$1.63) by $0.01.
+As on 6/29/2022, Multinational firm has announced its last quarter scores, in which it reported -$1.62 earnings per share (EPS) for the period topping the consensus outlook (set at -$1.63) by $0.01.
 This company achieved a net margin of -8523.64 while generating a return on equity of -40.11.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -1.79 per share during the current fiscal year.

 Rivian Automotive Inc. (NASDAQ: RIVN) Trading Performance Indicators